vertica/vertica-containers/UDx-container/README.md

 ```shell
 $ make test TARGET=deb
 ```
 > **NOTE**: The scripts need to know the tag for the container, which is derived from the VERTICA_VERSION environment variable.
-If you have a canonically-named RPM or DEB, the makefile knows how to extract the VERTICA_VERSION from the filename, otherwise you will have to specify it, just as you did when you created the container.
+If you have a canonically-named RPM or DEB, the Makefile knows how to extract the VERTICA_VERSION from the filename, otherwise you will have to specify it, just as you did when you created the container.